-On November 14th, 2018 the Company announced the sample results for the first 39 pits from an on-going pit sampling program, which is testing new areas approximately one kilometre to the west of the Ivana mineral resource area.
+On November 14, 2018, the Company announced the sample results for the first 39 pits from a 115-pit sampling program testing new areas to the west and southwest of the Ivana mineral resource area.
 High grades of uranium and vanadium from channel samples collected along pit walls indicated the potential for the lateral extension of resources.